openstack-archive/searchlight/doc/source/searchlightapi.rst

 Searchlight can provide a list of field names and values present for those fields for each registered resource type.
 Exactly which fields are returned and whether values are listed is up to each plugin.
 Some fields or values may only be listed for administrative users.
+For some string fields, 'facet_field' may be included in the result and can be used to do an exact term match against facet options.

 To list supported facets, issue a ``GET`` to ``http://searchlight.example.com/v1/search/facets``::